MaheenShahid/heart-disease-prediction-ML/README.md

 - Cholesterol
 - And more...

-## 📊 Algorithms Used
+## 📊 Algorithm Used

 - Logistic Regression
-- K-Nearest Neighbors (KNN)
-- Naive Bayes
-- Accuracy evaluation using confusion matrix, precision, recall, F1-score
+> (Other algorithms like K-Nearest Neighbors and Naive Bayes will be added soon!)

 ## 📁 Dataset

 The dataset used is from Kaggle:
 [Heart Disease UCI Dataset](https://www.kaggle.com/datasets/ronitf/heart-disease-uci)

 ## 📈 Results

-The model achieved high accuracy and can help in early detection of heart disease risks.
+The model achieved good accuracy and can assist in early detection of heart disease risks.

 ## 🛠️ Tools & Libraries